Data Ethics Course

 What you'll learn

-• Confidence using and explaining key data ethics terminology, and concepts
+• How to confidently use and explain key data ethics terminology, and concepts

 • An understanding of Māori data sovereignty within Aotearoa New Zealand